Note 2 - Summary of Significant Accounting Policies

 Intangible assets consist of patents and trademarks, purchased customer contracts, purchased customer and merchant relationships, purchased trade names, purchased technology, non-compete agreements, and software development costs.
 Intangible assets are amortized over the period of estimated benefit using the straight-line method and estimated useful lives ranging fromyear to years.
 No significant residual value is estimated for intangible assets.

 The Company’s evaluation of its long-lived assets resulted in $238,143 and $8,286 of intangible impairment expenses during the nine months ended ended September 30, 2022 and 2021, respectively.

 Software Development Costs

-Capitalized costs for those products that are cancelled or abandoned are charged to product development expense in the period of cancellation.
-Commencing upon product release, capitalized software development costs are amortized to “Amortization Expense - Development” based on the straight-line method over amonth period.
+Capitalized costs for those products that are canceled or abandoned are charged to product development expenses in the period of cancellation.
+Commencing upon product release, capitalized software development costs are amortized to “Amortization Expense - Development” based on the straight-line method over a-month period.

 Impairment of Long-Lived Assets

 We evaluate long-lived assets (including intangible assets) for impairment whenever events or changes in circumstances indicate that the carrying amount of a long-lived asset may not be recoverable.
 An asset is considered impaired if its carrying amount exceeds the undiscounted future net cash flow the asset is expected to generate.